Sayid and the Gate Keeper

 This past weekend, I visited 'Rookwood'.
 This is the largest Necropolis in the southern hemisphere and it is a short 24 minutes drive away.

 The first time I visited Rookwood, time shifted.
 Before I knew it, I'd been there three hours and I'd never even left the car.
 This an entire suburb devoted to the disincarnate.

 This time I met one of my students there.
 'Sayid' has shown a strong aptitude for the disincarnate so I suggested we visit the site together.
 He was very enthusiastic.
 The first weekend he suggested, I postponed after he said he could only be there for a maximum of two hours.
 I knew it would only end in frustration.
 Much to his disappointment, I put it off until the following weekend.

 I met Sayid at the gates at 9am.
-This was his first practical interaction at a site.
-I didn’t know how he was going to react in a setting like this.
 How would he respond to this space?
 Or would it spook him and raise fear and anxiety in him?
 Would it become a waste of time?
 I hoped it would be a powerful moment to consolidate his development as a spirit worker.
-At this moment, I wasn’t sure how it would affect him.
+At this moment, I wasn't sure how it would affect him.

 For this whole time, I felt like I was treading a fine line between offering him the details he needed while allowing the space for him to interact freely with the disincarnate.
 In my experience, most students desire some level of 'permission' to move forward with confidence while grounding them in a sense of the ultimate authority in the space.
 I took him to the first stop – one of the oldest spots in the cemetery.

 Within a very short time, perhaps 10-15 minutes, he was gone – out of sight.

 Every now and then I glimpsed his blue t-shirt receding more and more into the distance.
 He was well and truly on a track with a focus that I had no part directing nor involvement with.

 I started to relax.